rallieon/Silas/README.md

     1. You need to look at your data first to determine what model you think the data will fit in.
 10. Next Steps
      1. Have the system be able to adjust so you can update your predictions.
-     2. Have the system determine the best parameters to use on the fly.
+     2. Have the system determine the best parameters to use on the fly through some type of Solver functionality.